Risk Scoring Roadmap

 UDD

-Step 1: Hover over ‘Configuration’ and select ‘Dashboards’.
+Step 1: Hover over the Configuration Icon and select ‘Dashboards’.

 Step 2: Filter for or locate the desired UDD.
-Click the edit gear to access the UDD configuration settings.
+Click the edit icon to access the UDD configuration settings.

 Step 3: Select ‘Add Attributes’.